Magnetic Flip

 Magnetic Flip is the debut studio album of the American avant-rock band Birdsongs of the Mesozoic, released in 1984 by Ace of Hearts Records.

 Release and reception

-Never being individually issued on Compact Disc, only some of Magnetic Flip had been included on compilations such as Sonic Geology and The Fossil Record.
-Finally, the entire album was issued by Cuneiform Records on Dawn of the Cycads, a two-disc anthology including most of the band's early work.
+Magnetic Flip was released on vinyl in 1984.
+Some material was included on Compact Disc compilations such as Sonic Geology and The Fossil Record.
+The entire album was issued by Cuneiform Records on Dawn of the Cycads, a two-disc anthology that included most of the band's early work.